 Model & Strategy

 With a mission to connect all communities with food from sustainable family farms, The Common Market scales regional food systems, connecting farmers to fair and transparent markets while democratizing the accessibility of good food for all people.
-Through 14 years of operations and $111 million of direct community economic investment, The Common Market has modeled the potential of vibrant, values-driven, regional food systems through their role as a nonprofit aggregator and distributor.
-The Common Market provides transportation services for small, sustainable farms via a fleet of refrigerated trucks and then aggregates the products in its warehouses.
+Through 16 years of operations and $224 million of direct community economic investment, The Common Market has modeled the potential of vibrant, values-driven, regional food systems through their role as a nonprofit aggregator and distributor.
+The Common Market provides transportation services for small, sustainable farms via a fleet of refrigerated trucks and then aggregates the products in their warehouses.
 The primary beneficiaries of their work are low-income urban communities where food access scarcity and poor health are most prevalent due to historical and ongoing structural racism in the U.S. The organization seeks to establish sustainable, mutually-beneficial relationships that improve health and wealth for children and families.

 Common Market logo